Texting and Driving. In Exercises 21–26, refer to the accompanyin... | Channels for Pearson+

 Texting and Driving.
 In Exercises 21–26, refer to the accompanying table, which describes probabilities for groups of five drivers.
 The random variable x is the number of drivers in a group who say that they text while driving (based on data from an Arity survey of drivers).

-a.
-Find the probability of getting exactly 3 drivers who say that they text while driving.
+Range Rule of Thumb for Significant Events Use the range rule of thumb to determine whether 4 is a significantly high number of drivers who say that they text while driving.

 Verified step by step guidance